CharuKes/GDP-Per-Capita-Growth-Power-BI/README.md

 2. **A/B Test Analysis**: Employed statistical analysis using spreadsheets.
 3. **Visualization**: Created Tableau dashboards for visually interpreting trends.

-## Project Results

-The analysis provided data-driven recommendations to stakeholders, contributing to the decision-making process on whether to launch the experiment for all users.

 ## Key Metrics

-### Objective

-Amplify awareness and drive revenue growth within the food and drink category.
+- Amplify awareness and drive revenue growth within the food and drink category.

-### Timeline
+## Objective Timeline

-25 Jan to 07 Feb 2023, 13 Days
+- 25 Jan to 07 Feb 2023, 13 Days

-### Outcome Highlight
+## Outcome Highlights

-Recommend banner launch confidently, as A/B test indicates an 18.02% conversion boost.
+- Recommend banner launch confidently, as the A/B test indicates an 18.02% conversion boost.

-### Metrics

-- **Conversion Rate Control**: 3.92%
-- **Conversion Rate Treatment**: 4.63%

-### Total Spent Distribution

-- The Treatment group comprises a larger number of users than the Control group within the $30-$80 spending range.

-### Differentiated by Device

-- Remarkable 11.40% surge in iOS conversion rates.
-- Significant 28.78% boost in Android users.

-### Differentiated by Gender

-- In the Treatment Group, males witnessed a remarkable 46.97% uplift.

-### Differentiated by Country

-- Substantial conversion rate improvements in Mexico (56.63%) and Canada (44.44%), contrasted with shifts in Turkey (-9.46%).

-## Recommendation

-### Grounds for Implementation
+### Recommendation

-- Implement the Food and Beverage Banner: The banner has demonstrated a positive impact on conversion rates.
+- Launch the Food and Beverage Banner.
-- Feasible and Resource-Efficient: Implementation poses minimal resource demands, making it a viable step.

-### Feasible Action

-- Vigilant Performance Tracking: Monitor success metrics closely for consistent improvement.
-- User Behaviour Analysis: Examine user preferences and behaviours within the food and drink category for strategic insights.
+### How to Access Detailed Analysis

+For an in-depth look at the analysis, including the extracted data and hypothesis testing details, please refer to the [GloBox Report PDF](<https://github.com/CharuKes/globox_project/blob/main/Globox%20Project.pdf>) in the repository.
+The relevant information is available in the appendix.

 ## How to Use